LL782/LL782/README.md

 Async comms have massive value.
 I could write more on that if you're interested.
 I strive for mastery of this talent – communicating through writing in such a way that we can all contribute in our own way in our own time.
 It's not that simple of course but that's the vision.

-I grew up on a forum called [Dynamic Drive](http://dynamicdrive.com/).
-It makes me smile that it's still there (although I'm sure the brand colour used to be green back in the day 🤔).
-I think that's one of the first places where I learnt to spend a long time on my messages to other devs.
+I cut my teeth on a forum called [Dynamic Drive](http://dynamicdrive.com/) (it makes me smile that it's still there).
+That's where I learnt that time spent crafting the write messages is worth it.
 Trying to articulate the problem that you are feeling blocked by, especially if it is a knowledge gap, is a great practice and I can't recommend it highly enough.
+Many times I ended up not posting my questions at all because I'm researching the right vocabulary and really explaining the intricacies of what was going on I'd solve my own problems.

 #### Work in progress